-The analog input range of the PCB is ± 0.5 volts (i.e., signal accoupled to AD6640).
+The analog input range of the PCB is ± 0.5 V (i.e., signal ac-coupled to AD6640).

-The encode signal may be generated using an onboard crystal oscillator, U1.
-The oscillator is socketed and may be replaced by an external encode source via J1.
+The ENCODE signal may be generated using an onboard crystal oscillator, U1.
+The oscillator is socketed and may be replaced by an external ENCODE source via J1.
 If an external source is used, it should be a high quality TTL source.
-A transformer converts the single-ended TTL signal to a differential clock (see Encoding the AD6640).
-Since the encode is coupled with a transformer, a sine wave could have been used; note, however, that U5 requires TTL levels to function properly.
+A transformer converts the single-ended TTL signal to a differential clock (see Encoding the AD6640 section).
+Since the ENCODE is coupled with a transformer, a sine wave could have been used; note, however, that U5 requires TTL levels to function properly.

-AD6640 output data is latched using 74LCX574 (U3, U4) latches following 348 ohm series resistors.
+AD6640 output data is latched using 74LCX574 (U3, U4) latches following 348 Ω series resistors.
 The resistors limit the current that would otherwise flow due to the digital output slew rate.
 The resistor value was chosen to represent a time constant of ~25% of the data rate at 65 MHz.
 This reduces slew rate while not appreciably distorting the data waveform.
 Data is latched in a pipeline configuration; a rising edge generates the new AD6640 data sample, latches the previous data at the converter output, and strobes the external data register over J3.

-NOTE: Power and ground must be applied to J3 to power the digital logic section of the evaluation board.
+Note that power and ground must be applied to J3 to power the digital logic section of the evaluation board.